-Mouth to Mouth Breathing in Adults & Children
+Mouth To Mouth Breathing in Adults & Children

-- Open the airway by head tilt chin lift. - Using your thumb and finger of your hand on the forehand, pinch the nose of the victim. - Have a regular breath and tightly seal your lips around the victim's mouth so the air will not be leaking. - Give 1 breath over 1 second and look for a chest rise, reopen the airway and give another breath. - With 2 unsuccessful attempts, return to chest compression.
+- Open the airway by head tilt chin lift. - Using your thumb and finger of your hand on the forehand, pinch the nose of the victim. - Have a regular breath and tightly seal your lips around the victim's mouth so the air will not be leaking. - Give 1 breath over 1 second and look for a chest rise.
+If no chest rise re adjust the mask and re open the airway and give another breath. - With 2 unsuccessful attempts, return to chest compression.

-Figure 9.1 Mouth to Mouth Breathing in Adults & Children
+Figure 9.1 Mouth To Mouth Breathing in Adults & Children